ashutoshmjain/gita/src/thought.md

 Just like our adoption to the digital word, the groundwork [^groundwork] for the prior shift started much earlier.
 It was the work of many giant generations building over previous.
 The most important piece, however, was to find a purpose to scribe -  a root reference narrative that would span ages without losing its luster.
 No one could fathom to what avail, but the cause appeared worth dedicating many lives.
 Thousands of scribes would spend millions of hours to copy or contribute to `Mahabharata`,  just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux and Android and many more including countless variants of each.

 You may find the comparison rather odd - an amusing flight of imagination!
-What could be common in first scribed narrative and first truly portable operating system ?
-The way Unix was ported on range of architectures; `Mahabharata` was the reason to scribe on different materials in all sorts of shapes and sizes - temple walls to palm leafs.
-A narrative so potent that it motivated scribes to find better canvass and ink - faster tools to write.
+What could be common in first scribed narrative and first portable operating system ?
+The way Unix triggered a porting culture in search of ever more efficient hardware architectures ; `Mahabharata` motivated scribes to find better canvass and ink - faster tools to write.
 In a way it kick-started a race to innovate.
+If you ever wondered why Bitcoin is copied into hundreds of crypto coins , then the short answer is - when `Vishnu` (the soul) ingresses, the replication and decentralization is a natural cycle of manifestation.

 In the hindsight, as we are on the cusp of artificial general intelligence, there appears even more intriguing connection - not without stretch of imagination though ...